korfriend/korfriend.github.io/_pages/academic.md

   - title: "Our Research Works"
     image: "/assets/images/teasor_1.jpg"
     image_alt: "image"
     text: "We have professional expertise in Computer Graphics, Computer Vision, and Image Processing.
 All paper works are based on the commercially-qualified projects and executable source codes.
-If you want to collaborate our research, do not hasitate to contact us :)"
+If you want to collaborate our research, do not hesitate to contact us :)"
     #nav: sidebar-sample

 #output: html_document